MaximusKilly/MaximusKilly/README.md

-- 👋 Hi, I’m @MaximusKilly, VERY junior C# developer
+- 👋 Hi, I’m @MaximusKilly, Unity C# developer
 - 👀 I’m interested in coding on C# and creating my own projects/teams projects
-- 🌱 I’m currently learning C#, and after will C# unity syntax
 - 📫 How to reach me: I often online in Vk, so if you have something to talk about, write (vk.com/itnyc)

 that's all I wanted to say on the moment, wait for updates! =D